Spontaneous symmetry breaking of $\mathrm{SO}(2N)$ in Gross--Neveu theory from $2+\epsilon$ expansion: Conclusion

 We have shown that any of these fixed points survive all the way down to $N_f = 1$.
 In particular, for $N_f = 1$, the fixed point (ii) becomes identical to the Gaussian fixed point, while the fixed-point (iii) coincides with (i).
 For the fixed point (iii), we do not find a diverging susceptibility for all $N$ and $N_f \geq 1$ at leading order, while the susceptibility corresponding to symmetric-tensor criticality diverges only for theories where $N_f > N_{f,c}^{\mathrm{ST}} \approx 0.56 + 1.48 N$.
 Using a two-sided Padé interpolation that takes both estimates for $N_{f,c}^{\mathrm{ST}}$ from the upper and lower critical dimension into account, we find $N_{f,c}^{\mathrm{ST}}(N=4) \approx 8.9$ and $N_{f,c}(N=8) \approx 16.1$.

-Our results are in agreement with the findings of Ref.~\cite{Han:2024ird,PhysRevB.110.125131}, and supports the interpretation that the canonical Gross--Neveu model features a second-order transition only in the Gross--Neveu--Ising channel.
+After the publication of our work, Ref.~\cite{Rein:2025cje} reported quantum Monte Carlo evidence that the putative $\mathrm{SO}(8)$ symmetric-tensor transition of the canonical Gross--Neveu model is likely already weakly first order.
+Moreover, they observe that the discontinuity increases with $N$, suggesting an increasingly robust first-order transition.
+Our results are in agreement with the findings of Ref.~\cite{Han:2024ird,PhysRevB.110.125131,Rein:2025cje}, and supports the interpretation that the canonical Gross--Neveu model features a second-order transition only in the Gross--Neveu--Ising channel.

 For future work, it would be interesting to investigate the effect of higher-loop corrections to our finding.
 It would be also interesting to better understand the absence of a diverging susceptibility at a fixed point, and connect it to the picture from the equivalent Gross--Neveu--Yukawa theory, where the absence of a continuous transition can be understood in a more conventional way as a fixed point collision.
 It would also be interesting to corroborate our findings by a non-perturbative renormalization group analysis.